dgrubb/yocto-pi-build/README.md

  $ sudo dpkg-reconfigure dash
 ```

-Select No. Otherwise, yocto-pi-build.sh will exit with a warning message if launched
+Select No. Otherwise, _yocto-pi-build.sh_ will exit with a warning message if launched
 in the context of any other shell.

 ## Contents

-* install-yocto-prerequisites.sh: Verifies that prerequisite packages are present
+* install-yocto-prerequisites.sh

-and will install them if found to be absent.
+Verifies that prerequisite packages are present and will install them if found to be absent.

-* yocto-pi-build.sh: Checks shell is set to BASH, downloads Yocto contents, configures
+* yocto-pi-build.sh

-and executes specified build target (see below).
+Checks shell is set to BASH, downloads Yocto contents, configures and executes specified build target (see below).

 # Usage

 ```
-$ ./install-yocto-prerequisites.sh TARGET
+$ ./yocto-pi-build.sh TARGET
 ```

 Where TARGET is one of: